ibm-bluemix-mobile-services/bluemix-object-storage-sample1/README.md

 4. Run `cf push` using the cloud foundry cli

 ### Set-up Mobile Client Access
-After successfully deploying the custom identity provider an instance of Mobile Client Access will need to be created and bound to the identity provider
+After successfully deploying the custom identity provider, an instance of Mobile Client Access will need to be created and bound to the identity provider.
 Create an instance of Mobile Client Access:

 1. From the Mobile section of the Bluemix Catalog, create an instance of the Mobile Client Access service